 In 1989, Meals On Wheels of Tarrant County turned to the community to ask for help to fund a central kitchen.
 Rapidly escalating costs from food service companies as well as limited control of the final product compelled us to seek our own meal-preparation facility.
 Within eight months, an existing building was purchased and renovated into both the central kitchen and administrative offices.
 Although the building was expanded a number of times over the years, in 2010, the Board of Directors decided the best course of action was to construct a new meal-production facility that could meet the ever-increasing demand for services.

 In January 2015, we embarked on an exciting new chapter in the history of Meals On Wheels as we broke ground on a new 62,000-square-foot meal production and distribution facility.
 We relocated to the new facility in March 2016.
 The current building, located at 5740 Airport Freeway in Haltom City, now houses the central kitchen, volunteer training center, nutrition intern project center, storage and distribution center, meeting space, and administrative offices.

-This new facility will enable Meals On Wheels to meet the current demand for 1 million meals per year as well as the tremendous growth expected as Baby Boomers enter retirement.
 Much has changed since 1972; however, the original commitment to serve elderly and disabled people will never change.
-With your assistance, we are helping this frail segment of our community to remain living at home by providing meals, needed services, and a caring smile.
+With your assistance, we are helping our homebound, elderly, disabled, and food-insure friends and neighbors remain living at home by providing meals, needed services, and a caring smile.